 Simple English definitions for legal terms

-Read a random definition: economic earnings
+Read a random definition: without this, that

 A contiguous zone is an area that is next to a country's territorial sea.
 In this area, the country has some power to enforce certain laws related to customs, taxes, health, and immigration.